Danai Gurira: Film and television

 Gurira starred in the drama film The Visitor in 2007, for which she won Method Fest Independent Film Festival Award for Best Supporting Actress.
 She appeared in the 2008 film Ghost Town, the 2010 films 3 Backyards and My Soul to Take, and Restless City in 2011, as well as the television series Law & Order: Criminal Intent, Life on Mars, and Law & Order.
 From 2010 to 2011, she appeared in the HBO drama series Treme.

 In 2013, Gurira played a lead role in director Andrew Dosunmu's independent drama film Mother of George, which premiered at 2013 Sundance Film Festival.
 Gurira received critical acclaim for her performance as a Nigerian woman struggling to live in the United States.
 In June 2013, Gurira won the Jean-Claude Gahd Dam award at the 2013 Guys Choice Awards.
+The film was featured in Indiewire's 100 Best Movies of the Decade list and she was called a "stand out" in the film.

 Gurira played rapper Tupac Shakur's mother, Afeni Shakur, in All Eyez on Me, a 2017 biopic about the rap star.
+Her performance gathered praise with IndieWire saying "Danai Gurira- as Tupac's beloved mother Afeni comes out swinging during the film's opening sequence and never lets up, believably burning right through the screen, conjuring the kind of passion the rest of the film lacks.
+If anyone makes off with a movie star turn in "All Eyez on Me," it's Walking Dead" star Gurira."The Hollywood Reporter says "Gurira gives great fiery intensity" and Variety in their review said "Afeni Shakur is played by Danai Gurira(who would have been perfect as Nina Simone), Gurira makes her a ruthlessly intelligent analyst of the white power structure who is nevertheless consumed by a rage that has no outlet."
 For this movie she received a NAACP Image awards nomination for Outstanding Actress in a Motion Picture.

-In 2020, she signed a deal with ABC Studios.
+She owns a production company called Gurazoo Productions.
+In 2020, Gurira signed a deal with ABC Studios.

 Before the 2020 pandemic, a limited series adaptation of Chimamanda Ngozi Adichie's novel Americanah was being produced for HBO MAX with Danai writing the pilot and serving as showrunner and Lupita Nyong'o as the lead actress.
 However, production delays caused by the COVID-19 pandemic forced Nyong'o to drop out of the series over scheduling conflicts, which ultimately led to HBO Max's decision to drop the project.

-She owns a production company called Gurazoo Productions.
+In 2025, it was announced that Gurira had been cast in three upcoming films.
+Matchbox, a Mattel Films live-action movie based on the toy brand of the same name, scheduled for release in 2026.
+Here Comes the Flood, opposite Denzel Washington and Robert Pattinson, directed by Fernando Meirelles and scheduled to be released on Netflix in 2026.
+And a new remake of The Thomas Crown Affair, directed by Michael B. Jordan and slated for release in 2027.